rstraser/Gryon_biocontrol_eval/README.md

 ### The problem

 The western leaffooted bug, _Leptoglossus zonatus_, is becoming a major pest in California tree nut crops such as almond and pistachio.
 Feeding damage from these pests can cause significant economic loss for growers.
 Given the lack of suffient monitoring tactics, broad-spectrum insectides remain the primary control tactic for the pest.
 Reliance on such methods can be economically and environemental unsustainable.
-In response to a growing demand from growers for more sustainable management options, we explored the potential utility of parasitic wasp _Gryon pennsylvanicum_ as a biological control agent to _L. zonatus_.
+In response to a growing demand from growers for more sustainable management options, we explored the potential utility of parasitic wasp _Hadronotus pennsylvanicus_ as a biological control agent to _L. zonatus_.

 ### The solution